chpc-tech-eval/scc/tutorial4/README.md

    }
    ```
 1. Initialize Terraform

    From the folder with your provider definition, execute the following command:
    ```bash
    terraform init
    ```

+## Generate `clouds.yml` and `main.tf` Files

+Generate and configure the `cloud.yml` file that will authenticate you against your Sebowa OpenStack workspace, and the `main.tf`files that will define how your infrastructure should be provisioned.

 1. Generate OpenStack API Credentials

    From _your_ team's Sebowa workspace, navigate to `Identity` &rarr; `Application Credentials`, and generate a set of OpenStack credentials in order to allow you to access and authenticate against your workspace.

    <p align="center"><img alt="OpenStack Application Credentials." src="./resources/openstack_application_creds.png" width=900 /></p>

 1. Download and Copy the `clouds.yml` File

    Copy the `clouds.yml` file to the folder where you initialized terraform.
 The contents of the of which, should be _similar_ to:
    ```config
    # This is a clouds.yaml file, which can be used by OpenStack tools as a source